Silk Road — Ancient Trade Routes That Connected the East and West

 After the Han Empire ended, China entered the Three Kingdoms, Jin, North and South Dynasties (220 — 589), an era of separation and endless wars.

-The Silk Route as a network had experienced a cutoff; however, this area kept developing steadily as a relatively isolated region and a trading center of the east and the west.
+However, this area kept developing steadily as a relatively isolated region and a trading center of the East and the West.

-During the unified Sui (581 — 618) and Tang (618 — 907) dynasties, trade along the ancient route reached its peak when countless products, people, cultures, and religions were introduced between the east and west.
+During the unified Sui (581 — 618) and Tang (618 — 907) dynasties, trade along the ancient route reached its peak when countless products, people, cultures, and religions were introduced between the East and West.

 Part of Tang Dynasty Mural "Guan Wu Liang Shou Jing Bian" in the 217th Cave of Mogao Grottoes, the exceptional Buddhist art gallery on the Silk Road, Photo by Dongmaiying.